jrestall/remix-kit/docs/getting_started.md

 ### Tips

+- See the [status](https://github.com/jrestall/remix-kit#status) section for any additional setup steps if using a standard `create-remix` template.
 - A `dev:server` package.json npm script is important so that the RemixKit dev server knows how to start your Remix app.
 - An `--origin` flag should be passed to `remix-kit dev`.
 This specifies the URL of your Remix app that the dev server will proxy requests through to.
 - You can remove any `purgeRequireCache` functions as they are no longer necessary.